Pope Benedict XI: Early life

 Niccolò Boccasini was born in Treviso to Boccasio, a municipal notary (died 1246), whose brother was a priest; and Ber(n)arda, who worked as a laundress for the Dominican friars of Treviso.
-Niccolò had a sister, Adelette.
+Boccasini had a sister, Adelette.
 The family lived outside the walls of Treviso, in a suburb called S. Bartolommeo.

 In 1246, a Dominican friar left a sum of money in his will to Bernarda and her children, recently orphaned.
-A condition was that if Niccolò were to enter the Dominican Order he would receive half of the entire legacy.
-From the age of six, it seems, Niccolò was destined for the monastic life.
+A condition was that if Boccasini were to enter the Dominican Order he would receive half of the entire legacy.
+From the age of six, it seems, Boccasini was destined for the monastic life.
 His first teacher was his uncle, the priest of S. Andrea.

 He entered the Order of Preachers in 1254, at the age of fourteen, taking the habit of a novice in his native Treviso.
 He was taken to Venice by his Prior and presented to the Provincial, who assigned him to the convent of SS.
 Giovanni e Paolo in Venice.
-For the next seven years or so, Niccolò pursued his basic education in Venice.
+For the next seven years or so, Boccasini pursued his basic education in Venice.
 Toward the end of this period, he served as a tutor to the young sons of Romeo Quirini of Venice, whose brother was a Canon in the Cathedral of Treviso.

-In 1262, Niccolò was transferred to Milan, to the new studium of S. Eustorgio.
+In 1262, Boccasini was transferred to Milan, to the new studium of S. Eustorgio.
 He spent the next six years at S. Eustorgio.
 By the end of his term at S. Eustorgio he must have become a professed member of the Order of Preachers; the actual date is unknown.
 As a professed brother he served in the responsible position as a lecturer in the studium in Venice, that is to say, he was in charge of the elementary education of the brothers in his convent.

 Each convent had its lector.
 He served as lector for fourteen years, from 1268 to 1282, according to Bernardus Guidonis.
 In 1276 he is attested as being lector at the Dominican convent in his native Treviso, a post he was still holding in 1280.
 In February 1282 he is found at Genoa, again as lector.
 He was not a professor, since he had never taken a university degree, being one of the last popes who was not a university graduate.